-Fourth, don't blame the local teachers.
+Fourth, don't blame the local teachers (actually, many were retired early and replaced by young teacher trained for transformation).
 They are caught up in a movement they can't stop.
 Because their intentions are usually good, they often feel confused or angry when confronted by parents who question their efforts.
 They simply don't understand how lessons that seem so good to them could seem so bad to others.
 As you read, look for practical tools to help them see the difference.

 If you are a Christian teacher being pressured to cooperate with the new system, the facts in this book may discourage as well as encourage you.
 Know that when God puts His people in the heat of the battle, He also promises to meet all their needs.
 Armed with truth, faith, and the essential facts, you will be ready for your local battle.

 Fifth, be alert to the difference between well-meaning local educators and the educational establishment (national and international) who have planned the transformation.
 The latter call themselves "change agents" and are training an army of like-minded revolutionaries for our local schools.

 "We need change agents in charge of those schools, not preservers of entrenched interests and encrusted practices," wrote Chester Finn, Director of the Educational Excellence Network, who helped former President Bush and Lamar Alexander promote America 2000.